 Let’s go through the complete list of updates we have in store for you.

 Improved Decoding Performance

 With 4K and UHD video now comfortably established in the market, it is becoming increasingly important to make the most of our hardware to facilitate the decoding, playback, rendering and export of video.
-At Amped Software we always strive for forensic correctness and maintaining evidential consistency between different systems had always priority over user’s hardware capabilities.
-But after extensive testing, we have determined that we could empower our decoding system whilst maintaining forensic correctness and we have introduced multi-threading support to decode and playback video faster than ever before!
+At Amped Software we always strive for forensic correctness.
+Maintaining evidential consistency between different systems had always priority over user’s hardware capabilities.
+But after extensive testing, we have determined that we could empower our decoding system whilst maintaining forensic correctness.
+We have introduced multi-threading support to decode and playback video faster than ever before!